ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 3. How much CPU and RAM needed for each cluster worker node, think of a worker node like a VM.
 On IBM Cloud you can configure these very easily, you can start from a 4GB RAM all the way to 242GB RAM.
 4. How many worker nodes you need.
 If running a production app and to gain good resiliency, you should consider a minimum of two worker nodes.

 Above are some of the questions, you need to think about before configuring your clusters.
-Assuming you want to run the PetStore application in the Cloud for a production use, and expect a high load of traffic.
+Assuming you want to run the JPetStore application in the Cloud for a production use, and expect a high load of traffic.
 Let's explore what resources you would need:

 1. Setup three clusters, one for development, one testing and one for production.
 2. Development and testing cluster can start with minimum RAM and CPU option like 2 CPU's, 4GB of RAM and one worker node for each cluster.